lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.27 Clear Moreau's Castle ~ No.28 Before arriving in Terazzi    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Johnny's title [Shiden's Youngest]    |

 This event is triggered when you speak with the man on the roof of the underground warehouse in Moreau.
 Choose the dialogue option of "I'm just the clown know as..." to witness a scene where the man shares his disdain for Johnny's lifestyle.
 Stahn and the others are impressed with how he handles the matter, earning him this title.
-You will not be able to get to this building using a small boat(?), so you'll need to go on foot.
+You will not be able to get to this building using the gondola, so you'll need to go on foot.